qbead/qbeadWebsite/content/book/sight.md

 ## Part 1.
 Colors

 When light comes from the Sun (or most other sources of illumination), we perceive it as lacking a hue (or being white).
 In reality, white light is a mixture of many colors.
-One way we can see this mixture is by using a prism.
-A prism works by bending (“refracting”) light at different angles depending on its color, allowing us to see all of the colors that make up white light.
+This mixture can be seen by using a prism to split out the components of the mixture.
+A prism works by bending, or “refracting”, light at different angles depending on its color, thereby allowing us to see all of the colors that make up white light.
 This is why if you let sunlight shine through a prism, you can see a rainbow.

 ![A prism forming a rainbow from sunlight.](/images/bookpics/prism_floor.jpg "Illustration of a rainbow forming from sunlight")

-The light-sensing tissue in the back of our eyes (the retina) has small cells that respond to some of these colors.
-They are called “cone cells” and there are three separate groups of them classified by the color that they sense the best - red, green, or blue.
+The light-sensing tissue in the back of our eyes, the retina, has small cells that respond to some of these colors.
+They are called “cone cells” and are classified into three separate groups by the color that they sense the best: red, green, or blue.
+Each of these cells responds only to one of these three colors, but not the others.
 For instance, the blue-sensing cones respond to blue light, but do not respond to red light, and vice versa.

 ![An artistic rendering of a close-up of the back of the eye illustrating the rods (black rectangles) and cones (triangles colored by type).](/images/bookpics/rods_cones.png "Close-up cartoon of rods and cones in an eye")

 This leads to a problem… If our eyes can sense only red, green, and blue, how come we can see yellow?
 Our eyes and brains have evolved so that our red- and green-sensing cones both respond slightly to yellow.
 If our brain detects that both groups of cones are activated, it knows to interpret the color as yellow.
-And similar compromises are made for the other colors we can detect, for instance, purple activates both the red- and blue-sensing cones.
+And similar compromises are made for the other colors we can detect.
+For instance, purple activates both the red- and blue-sensing cones.

 ::: further-reading
 There is an animal that can (unlike us) detect the difference between a true pure color, and a mixture of colors that fakes the presence of the given color.
-It is called a mantis shrimp and it has 12 different types of cone cells in its eye.
+This animal is a mantis shrimp, and it has 12 different types of cone cells in its eye.
 The Oatmeal comics has [an informative and entertaining strip about it](https://theoatmeal.com/comics/mantis_shrimp).
 :::

 ::: further-reading
 You can learn more about the spectrum of light in the section on [light and color](/lightandcolor).
 :::

-We can exploit this imperfection of our eyes to make rich colorful displays (such as in a computer screen) while using only three colors.
+We can exploit this imperfection of our eyes to make rich colorful displays (such as the screen you are viewing this on!) while using only three colors.
+In a sense, we are reverse-engineering colors!
 Since our eyes cannot distinguish between true purple and a mixture of blue and red, we don’t need a purple light source, only blue and red lights (and green for the other color combinations).
 If you look with a magnifying glass at a TV screen displaying a white page, you will see it is made out of red, blue, and green dots.
 Below you can move the sliders in order to see how all the colors of the rainbow can be made by mixing just red, green, and blue (or our eyes can be convinced of that, even if it is not true).

 <style>
 #colortests {